abeshahsan/Sign-Tutor-AI/README.md

-# Sign Language Learning Studio
+# Sign Tutor AI

-A professional desktop application for learning sign language using AI-powered recognition with YOLOv5.
+A professional AI-powered tutor for learning sign language using advanced computer vision with YOLOv5.

 ## 🏗️ Architecture